Ta Nang, One of Vietnam’s Most Beautiful Trails and Best-Kept Secrets | Saigoneer

 The air was cool but not cold, the best word for it is probably ‘fresh,’ a word we rarely get to use when describing the weather in southern Vietnam.
 With my eyes shut, I allowed myself to tune into the gentle choir of different songs; monkeys, cicadas, and a chorus of bird calls.
 Each note was unique and vibrant against the soft quiet of dawn.
 I felt a hand on my shoulder.
 It brought me back to my feet, bare on the wild grass, still dewy from the night.

 Voices and the sounds of breakfast started to fade in against the jungle’s pleasant cacophony.
 I opened my eyes and in front of me stretched an expansive valley of receding hills smothered in layers of whipped, white morning mist.
 Each row a deeper shade of blue-ish gray; each row an extra barrier between us and the real world.
-It took us both an extra beat before we have up the moment and turned back towards the smell of fresh campfire-brewed coffee.
+It took us both an extra beat before we gave up the moment and turned back towards the smell of fresh campfire-brewed coffee.

-If this moment appeals to you, find Chang Lang Tang on Facebook and sign up for their next trek.
+If this moment appeals to you, find Chang Lang Thang on Facebook and sign up for their next trek.
 Hong Trang (who often uses the English name Kate), one of the founding members, and the rest of the crew are even greater gems than the utterly breathtaking vistas they will lead you too.
 It doesn’t happen often that you stumble upon one of those great fleeting things; be it a place, a group, or a tradition before it becomes a “was."
 And in my humble opinion, hiking Ta Nang, led by CLT, is one of those very rare things.
 Don’t wait, because as we all know, a thing so great surely doesn’t last forever.